This operation will prepare the OFT for installation on a new vehicle.

 How-to know if the OFT is installed on a vehicle, or not.

-- If the READ button is available within the TUNING menu, the OFT is NOT installed on any ECU.
+- If the READ button is available after you select the TUNING menu, then choose your vehicle = the OFT is NOT installed on any ECU.

-- If the READ button is unavailable within the TUNING menu, the OFT has been installed on some ECU.
+- If the READ button is unavailable after you select the TUNING menu = the OFT has been installed on some ECU.

 - With the OFT plugged into a vehicle navigate MAIN MENU -> TUNING -> WRITE (if the option is available)